my-ko-la/writings-/programming_principles.md

 4. I am getting more confident about the code, and am improving the rigor required to guarantee correct execution.

 # Closing words

 If you're still with me then thanks for taking the time to read the above.
-As a farewell gift, allow me to show you how TVT can be expanded to cover not only code, but
+As a farewell gift, allow me to show you how TVT can be expanded to cover not only code:

 ## SYSTEM DESIGN